Logiqx/wsw-results/docs/ukwa/README.md

 ### UKWA Series

-The average UKWA pro and gold fleet riders cannot be expected to perform at the same level as the average competitor attending an international competition.
+The average UKWA pro and gold fleet riders cannot be expected to perform at the same level as competitors attending an international competition.
 The criteria for a silver fleet have therefore been deemed most appropriate for the combination of UKWA pro and gold fleets.

-This wording is based on the ISWC rulebook (included at the end of this document), and uses the speed criteria of a silver fleet.
+The proposal below is based on the ISWC wording (included at the end of this document), and uses the speed criteria of a silver fleet.

 > One leg is considered valid when at least 25% of the finishing UKWA racers in the mens pro + gold fleets have been recorded at least two times at a certain speed.
 The following matrix shows the necessary speeds for each fleet: